 Tell Me a Tattoo Story by Alison McGhee, illustrated by Eliza Wheeler

-Dad’s tattoos tell a story and his little boy always want to hear about them as they recount the important events in his dad’s life.
+Dad’s tattoos tell a story and his little boy always wants to hear about them as they recount the important events in his dad’s life.
 He has a tattoo of his favorite book his mother read to him.
 His father’s advice to be kind is on his arm.
 His bicep is adorned with a tattoo that reminds him of a pretty girl he met (and married).
 His dad is a veteran and one tattoo reminds him of that trip far away.
 His last tattoo is a small one of a special date.
 His little boy likes this one best of all.
 So does his dad.

 A Morning with Grandpa by Sylvia Liu, illustrated by Christina Forshay